Summer

 Ready to Register?

-HEP Summer Programs for 2025 are now open for registration!
+HEP TX’s summer classes for 2026 are now open for registration.

-HEP Summer Programs for 2025 are now open for registration!
+HEP Summer Programs for 2026 will open for registration in January, 2026

 Homeschooling 101 Seminar – This free seminar will discuss the legalities of homeschooling, how to choose the right curriculum, and how to get started and organized.
 There will be a question and answer period.